 Counseling and Psychological Services

 We believe counseling is about supporting people as they deal with the questions, fears and discomforts of daily life, while also assisting them as they uncover the strengths and attributes special and unique to them.
-The relationship experience that is created with counselors, or group members, offers benefits beyond the students’ time at the University.
-Counseling also offers a unique opportunity to be heard, to discover, and sometimes to heal, all while making important and surprisingly pleasant discoveries about yourself and others.
+We promote an atmosphere of encouragement so students become open to exploring their best selves, and start nurturing an attitude of self-appreciation.
+The relationship experience that is created with counselors, or group members, provides benefits beyond the students’ time at the University.
+Counseling offers a unique opportunity to be heard, to discover, and sometimes to heal, all while making important and surprisingly pleasant discoveries about oneself and others.

 Even if you choose not to come for counseling, CAPS is still a resource available to you, and we are ready to assist if needed.
 This link will take you to the CAPS Mental Health and Wellness Library which contains a variety of helpful information.